 - Theorycrafting limits: while finding at least one feasible win condition for the affected Competitor is encouraged, Officials should refrain from making non-obvious gameplay decisions in the place of Competitors (e.g. extra farming, shielding, baiting, sack-swapping) to exclude one.
 Detecting too many possibilities and scenarios (typical in the case of an early game issue) is generally a symptom of an ambiguous situation, where a rematch should be granted.

 - Decisions taken by Competitors after an impactful issue has occurred should not be taken into account when analyzing the rest of the game, as it could have been played differently had the issue not occurred.

 - Focus the attention on the whole game, as additional issues may have occurred during the battle, potentially having a butterfly effect on the outcome.

 - Use the right resources for information: Remember that while judging a video you are bound by the same limits as Competitors and may not use simulations to determine what the outcome of a match “should” have been.
 Static resources such as looking up Pokédex entries and referencing infographics with information such as move counts are allowed.

 For someone who has not done it before, solving these kinds of disputes can seem to be a bit overwhelming.
-Using this guide to understand the basics of video judging, reaching out to more experienced officials, keeping updated by practicing whenever you can and following the Known Issues Guide will help you gain confidence with this skill.
+Using this guide to understand the basics of video judging keeping updated by practicing whenever you can, reaching out to more experienced officials to either learn or include them as Officials in your Tournaments (even if it is as remote ones!) and following the Known Issues Guide will help you gain confidence with this skill.